Anywhere365/DialogueStudioFlows/VoiceForwardToCoworker/README.md

 ## How to download and import in Anywhere365 Dialogue Studio
 - use green download [Code] button, top right from [repository home](https://github.com/Anywhere365/DialogueStudioFlows) or
-- click on the .json file, click [raw] on top right, ctl A, ctl C
+- click on the .json file, click [raw] on top right, then ctl-A, ctl-C
 - Goto hamburger menu, top right, in Dialogue Studio
-- Choose Import, then ctl V or select local file
+- Choose Import, then ctl-V or select local file

 ## Requirements
 - Google cloud subscription
-- Configure Transcription Google credentials in Sharepoint
+- Configure Transcription Google credentials in Sharepoint, see [Golive](https://golive.anywhere365.io/platform_elements/core/scenarios/how_to_configure_transcript.html)

 ## Todo before Import
 - see requirements